ViudiraTech/GPT-2.0-Model-Training-Kit/README.en.md

 ### 🎨 License

-This project is licensed under the GPL-2.0 license.
+This project is licensed under the MIT license.
 This means that you are free to use, modify, and distribute the code, as long as you comply with the terms of the license. 🌐 However, keep in mind that it is very important to respect the work and contributions of others.

 ### 🤝 Contribute